-- 1. Grade penalty for copying or cheating from Internet, or plagiarism. - 2.
-Campus determined detention. - 3.
-Exclusion from extracurricular activities. - 4.
-In-school suspension not to exceed three days at a time. - 5.
-Restoration and/or restitution. - 6.
-Withdrawal of selected student privileges. - 7.
-Supervised campus service agreement. - 8.
-Out-Of-School Suspension not to exceed three days at a time. - 9.
-Placement in the District Alternative Education Program. - 10.
-Involvement of law enforcement personnel. - 11.
-Confiscation of prohibited items. - 12.
-Saturday School/Friday Night School. - 13.
-Referral to BISD Truancy Officer. - 14.
-Suspend or terminate use of BISD electronic and/or communication equipment. - 15.
-Create/Review Behavioral RtI Tier Level - 16.
-Create/Review Risk Assessment Plan
+- 1. Campus determined detention. - 2.
+Exclusion from extracurricular activities. - 3.
+In-school suspension not to exceed three days at a time. - 4.
+Restoration or restitution. - 5.
+Withdrawal of selected student privileges. - 6.
+Supervised campus service agreement. - 7.
+Out-Of-School Suspension not to exceed three days at a time. - 8.
+Placement in the District Alternative Education Program. - 9.
+Confiscation of prohibited items. - 10.
+Saturday School or Friday Night School. - 11.
+Referral to BISD Truancy Officer. - 12.
+Suspend or terminate use of BISD electronic or communication equipment. - 13.
+Initiate or review Behavioral RtI Tier Level - 14.
+Initiate or review Threat Assessment Plan